Eslam-Ayman/fatoa-bot/README.md

 # Fatoa Telegram-Chat-Bot (Python)
 ## About
+Fatoa Bot is a Telegram Chat Bot which is self Response bot based on User answers .

 This app simulate chat bot on telegram application . the project using `telegram API`

 ## To Run